Why It Matters

 National Institute for Conservation and Restoration

 The National Institute for Conservation and Restoration (ISCR), was established in 1939, thanks to Giulio Carlo Argan, a famous art critic and politician who was strongly committed to the protection and preservation of Italian cultural heritage.
 Managed for the first two decades by Cesare Brandi, critic and art historian, the Institute held fast to the founding mission and has become a specialized authority for the restoration and conservation of works of art and cultural heritage.
-The National School for Conservation, also called SAF, is part of ISCR and is an A+ school, which competes the education and the training of the future restorers.
+The National School for Conservation, also called SAF, is part of ISCR and is an A+ school, which completes the education and the training of the future restorers.
 On 7 October 2008, ISCR became a technical body of the Ministry of Cultural Heritage and Tourism, pertaining to the General Secretariat.

 The Institute is a place where research, training and systematic and continuous restoration and experimentation take place simultaneously, thanks to a multidisciplinary approach which allows theory to become efficient practice.
 Art historians, architects, archaeologists, physicists and experts in environmental controls, chemists, biologists, and restorers of the different types of materials of the artefacts of historical and cultural interest all work together here, making ISCR unique in the world.